 Home to Ida and Filip Andersson, a Swedish family related to the famed Baron Blixen, Kinondo Kwetu is often described as a ‘home away from home’ – a paradise for those wanting a more personal experience on the Kenyan coast.
 Located on a tranquil private beach south of Diani, distanced from residential neighbors by rocky cliffs and endless beach, Kinondo Kwetu is classified as a ‘Kaya’ area (protected by the National Museum) due to its surrounding holy forests and sacred land.
 Every room and cottage has its own personalized character, furnished and decorated with Swahili culture handicraft and antiquities.
 Rooms are equipped with king size beds, fans and mosquito nets.
 There are plenty of quiet, beautiful spots where you can retire to spend time with yourself or in company, in the library or in one of the living rooms.
 Or outside, in one of the water towers, where you can watch the sun set over the mountains, on a cliff by the sea or in any of the secluded spots you find in the area.
 Your three-course lunch is taken on the beach, in the soothing shade of trees or in our boathouse by the sea.
 Your dinner may be served under a clear moonlit sky or in the water tower.
 A key ingredient is local fish, caught each morning by Kinondo village fishermen, using traditional methods.
 Local vegetables and meat is sourced daily to create fresh and flavorful dishes.
 Kinondo Kwetu’s bartenders specialize in preparing healthy, fresh tropical drinks and the wine list features a selection of South African vintages.
 Kinondo Kwetu offers an impressive selection of exciting activities ranging from watersports such as Kite Surfing, deep sea fishing and Scuba Diving, to land activities such as Game Drives, Horse Riding and Yoga.

 How would you rate your trip overall?
-Excellent Comment: This trip far exceeded our expectations.
+Excellent Comment: The Elewana properties were wonderful and the whole thing ran very smoothly.
+Certainly something worth doing and even doing again.
 What was the most important reason for choosing AFRICAN PORTFOLIO?
-Expertise Comment: I checked several vendors online and spoke with several.
-Anouk seemed very competent., Read More
+Expertise, Read More